-- Safer recruitment procedures are in line with the current legislation, Keeping Children Safe in Education 2022 part three.
+- Safer recruitment procedures are in line with the current legislation, Keeping Children Safe in Education 2023 part three.
 This is where further detail can be found. - An enhanced DBS certificate, which includes barred list information, is required for any staff and volunteers who will be engaging in regulated activity (working unsupervised with children).
-For all other staff and volunteers who have opportunity for regular contact with children, but who are not engaging in regulated activity, an enhanced DBS check, which does not include a barred list check, will be appropriate.

-- There are additional requirements for Trustees / proprietors see KCSIE.
-They are required to have an enhanced criminal records certificate from the DBS including a section 128 check to check that they have not been prohibited from teaching. - In addition, anyone who is appointed to carry out teaching work will require an additional check to ensure they are not prohibited from teaching. - A single central record is kept by the school and meets the requirements as set out in of 'Keeping Children Safe in Education' 2022. - We will follow guidance on Disqualification by Association for staff who come into regular and frequent contact with children of reception age.
+For all other staff and volunteers who have opportunity for regular contact with children, but who are not engaging in regulated activity, an enhanced DBS check, which does not include a barred list check, will be appropriate. - There are additional requirements for Trustees / proprietors see KCSIE.
+They are required to have an enhanced criminal records certificate from the DBS including a section 128 check to check that they have not been prohibited from teaching. - In addition, anyone who is appointed to carry out teaching work will require an additional check to ensure they are not prohibited from teaching. - A single central record is kept by the school and meets the requirements as set out in of 'Keeping Children Safe in Education' 2023. - We will follow guidance on Disqualification by Association for staff who come into regular and frequent contact with children of reception age. - As part of our recruitment checks, online searches will be undertaken on all shortlisted candidates.
+Candidates will be made aware of this during the recruitment process.